 - Health issues: digestive, sleep and autoimmune disturbances, addictions, cravings and blood-pressure issues

-Treatment approaches are multifaceted and evolving, with an increasing emphasis on integrating various therapeutic modalities to address the complex needs of those affected by CPTSD; mind-body approaches including somatic healing and yoga, combined with psychotherapy, EMDR, and parts work from Internal Family Systems (IFS) help to repair, restore emotional regulation, and work towards post-traumatic growth and thriving.
+Treatment approaches are diverse and continually developing, with a growing focus on the integration of various therapeutic modalities to meet the intricate needs of individuals affected by CPTSD.
+Mind-body techniques, such as somatic healing and yoga, in conjunction with psychotherapy, EMDR, and parts work from Internal Family Systems (IFS), facilitate emotional repair, restoration of emotional regulation, and the pursuit of post-traumatic growth and flourishing.

 References: